ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+Day 5, Chapter 5: “React’s Superpowers: Conditional Rendering & Lists” - <a href="https://javascript.plainenglish.io/day-5-chapter-5-reacts-superpowers-conditional-rendering-lists-285dbddd9ca6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sudhi`**

+<blockquote>Smarter UIs: Showing the Right Stuff at the Right Time
+Continue reading on JavaScript in Plain English »</blockquote>

-Why Frontend Developers Need to Think Like Hackers - <a href="https://medium.com/@ajit34555/why-frontend-developers-need-to-think-like-hackers-726eb4ff74f7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+1. Intro to re-renders: From Performance Bug to Smart Fix - <a href="https://hiimvikash.medium.com/1-understanding-react-re-renders-from-performance-bug-to-smart-fix-41831bd4cdd2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ajit Gupta`**
+✍️ **posted by `Vikash Gupta`**

-<blockquote>🔐 Frontend Isn’t Just UI — It’s Security Too
+<blockquote>Performance is one of the biggest topics in modern apps.
+And when it comes to React, performance almost always boils down to one thing…
 Continue reading on Medium »</blockquote>

-<h3>2.
-React.js: How to Notify Users of Changing Connection Status - <a href="https://javascript.plainenglish.io/react-js-how-to-notify-users-of-changing-connection-status-dde908323cd7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ethan Groene`**

-<blockquote>We’ve all had been there; we’re watching a captivating video, or reading our favorite fan-fiction site; then, out of nowhere, one of the…
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Unlocking Dynamic Content: Mastering Vue.js vs React Routing with Parameters  - <a href="https://medium.com/@pirvan.marian/unlocking-dynamic-content-mastering-vue-js-vs-react-routing-with-parameters-af1f031361ee?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Blueprint for Large-Scale React Apps: Nx Monorepo & single-spa - <a href="https://medium.com/@mandliyarajendra1/the-blueprint-for-large-scale-react-apps-nx-monorepo-single-spa-73bc5310e3e7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marian Pirvan`**
+✍️ **posted by `rajendra mandliya`**

-<blockquote>In modern web applications, content is rarely static.
+<blockquote>When teams grow and projects scale, managing multiple front-end applications often becomes painful.
+Code duplication, inconsistent…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js: Let’s Build a Stunning Team Page Together - <a href="https://javascript.plainenglish.io/next-js-lets-build-a-stunning-team-page-together-54d38475662c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Responsive Design Supercharges SEO and Conversions - <a href="https://medium.com/@kolindevidmike83/responsive-design-supercharges-seo-and-conversions-272aad7fc2b0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nithidol Vacharotayan`**
+✍️ **posted by `Kolindevidmike`**

-<blockquote>Today, I’m going to show you how to create one using Next.js and @heroui/react, a modern React component library that includes beautifully…
+<blockquote>Responsive design delivers faster page load speeds, lower bounce rates, a unified URL for desktop and mobile, and better social sharing —…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Top Web Development Frameworks Loved by Salem Startups - <a href="https://medium.com/@mckbytespraveen/top-web-development-frameworks-loved-by-salem-startups-cbad4fac1950?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What is Kinde Authentication?
+How to Secure Your Next.js App with It - <a href="https://medium.com/@shilpecsaxena9098/what-is-kinde-authentication-how-to-secure-your-next-js-app-with-it-2c3143c96e10?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `optimizecube`**
+✍️ **posted by `Shilpe Saxena`**

-<blockquote>In today’s fast-paced digital economy, Salem startups are thriving by adopting innovative web solutions.
-From e-commerce brands to…
+<blockquote>Authentication is at the heart of every modern web app.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Top Salem Startups That Grew Through Great Web Development - <a href="https://medium.com/@mckbytespraveen/top-salem-startups-that-grew-through-great-web-development-91a51aca9b23?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. ⚛️ React.js Interview 2025: The Insider’s Guide to Landing Your Next Frontend Role  - <a href="https://the-expert-developer.medium.com/%EF%B8%8F-react-js-interview-2025-the-insiders-guide-to-landing-your-next-frontend-role-81e863a523ff?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `optimizecube`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>In today’s digital-first world, startups are no longer built solely on ideas — they are built on execution.
-And one of the strongest…
+<blockquote>‼️ It’s 2025.
+React.js is still the king of front-end development 👑 — from startups building MVPs to enterprise-grade dashboards at…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Mastering React.js — The Complete Guide for Developers - <a href="https://medium.com/@TheblogStacker/mastering-react-js-the-complete-guide-for-developers-8919ae061d4e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

+<blockquote>React.js is one of the most loved JavaScript libraries in the world 🌍 for building user interfaces.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js + Go — jump-start your web project in 2025 - <a href="https://javascript.plainenglish.io/next-js-go-jump-start-your-web-project-in-2025-6e007da4badc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Next.js 15 Features That Will Redefine Frontend Dev - <a href="https://medium.com/@connect.hashblock/10-next-js-15-features-that-will-redefine-frontend-dev-a76e7d25c1c1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aleksei Aleinikov`**
+✍️ **posted by `Hash Block`**

-<blockquote>In 2025 the web still demands two things: instant loading and an effortless user experience.
+<blockquote>Explore the groundbreaking features in Next.js 15 that promise to reshape how developers build modern, scalable, and lightning-fast…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Shadnext: The CLI That Gets You From Idea to Production-Ready Next.js App in 30 Seconds - <a href="https://medium.com/@a.reshanali522/shadnext-the-cli-that-gets-you-from-idea-to-production-ready-next-js-app-in-30-seconds-a51b6ada3238?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NextJs and Server-Side Web Components — Using Jails - <a href="https://medium.com/jails-org/nextjs-and-server-side-web-components-using-jails-5a95fb09a87f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rehan Ali`**
+✍️ **posted by `Eduardo Ottaviani Aragão`**

-<blockquote>How a simple frustration led to creating a CLI that’s saving developers hours of setup time
+<blockquote>How to Share Functionality Across Different Projects Using Various Frameworks?
-Continue reading on Medium »</blockquote>
+Continue reading on Jails-org »</blockquote>

 <h3>3.
-Next.js Clean Code: Best Practices for Performance, Readability, and Scale - <a href="https://medium.com/@sureshdotariya/the-zen-of-next-js-clean-code-principles-that-scale-e201d4fe2293?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced React Patterns for Cleaner, Scalable Components - <a href="https://medium.com/@rashidpbi111/advanced-react-patterns-for-cleaner-scalable-components-a64b06c66cee?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `rashid pbi`**

-<blockquote>Introduction: Finding My Next.js Zen
+<blockquote>How I learned to stop worrying and love component architecture
 Continue reading on Medium »</blockquote>

-<h3>4.
-Next.js: Let’s Build a Stunning Team Page Together - <a href="https://javascript.plainenglish.io/next-js-lets-build-a-stunning-team-page-together-54d38475662c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ⚡ Next.js — The Complete Powerhouse for Modern Web Development - <a href="https://medium.com/@theHackHabitual/next-js-the-complete-powerhouse-for-modern-web-development-19fcedd79359?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Hack Habitual`**

+<blockquote>Why Every Developer Should Know About Next.js and How to Get Started
+Continue reading on Medium »</blockquote>

+<h3>5.
+Why Hydration is Broken (And What Frontend Developers Are Doing About It) - <a href="https://javascript.plainenglish.io/why-hydration-is-broken-and-what-frontend-developers-are-doing-about-it-ba45d8fff546?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nithidol Vacharotayan`**
+✍️ **posted by `Sanjeevani Bhandari`**

-<blockquote>Today, I’m going to show you how to create one using Next.js and @heroui/react, a modern React component library that includes beautifully…
+<blockquote>Modern frontend development is built on the promise of rich, interactive web applications that feel as smooth as native apps.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-Building a Frontend Monorepo with Next.js, Storybook & TypeScript — Day 4 - <a href="https://medium.com/@mad-about-software/building-a-frontend-monorepo-with-next-js-storybook-typescript-day-4-9d34ed81e0f8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+“Code-First” — Our Code, Our Rules (for those who are tired of admin panels) - <a href="https://medium.com/@pavlo.liashchynskyi/code-first-our-code-our-rules-for-those-who-are-tired-of-admin-panels-c74d8c6df370?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maddy Farr`**
+✍️ **posted by `Pavlo Liashchynskyi`**

-<blockquote>Refactoring, slowing down, and small wins while keeping Cursor on track in a messy frontend monorepo.
+<blockquote>If you are a developer, you probably know what it’s like to work with a CMS.
+It’s often a compromise: you get a convenient admin panel…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Web 101 — Part 5 — Why Hydration & Streaming Change the SSR Game - <a href="https://javascript.plainenglish.io/web-101-part-5-why-hydration-streaming-change-the-ssr-game-575682f9e9da?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nithishraina`**

-<blockquote>Boost UX & speed: How Streaming HTML and Selective Hydration make SSR feel instant
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>7.
-Ultimate Guide: Deploying Next.js Apps with Prisma to Azure App Service - <a href="https://medium.com/@vitordiricio/ultimate-guide-deploying-next-js-apps-with-prisma-to-azure-app-service-2b434f5aa9a4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lebih dari Sekadar Lomba: Pelajaran Berharga dari Perjalanan Membangun Aplikasi SDGs - <a href="https://medium.com/@Whyawww/lebih-dari-sekadar-lomba-pelajaran-berharga-dari-perjalanan-membangun-aplikasi-sdgs-7d75e98fccc7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vitor Bobig Diricio`**
+✍️ **posted by `Wahyu Aji Nusantara`**

-<blockquote>This is the ultimate guide to successfully deploy a Next.js app that uses PRISMA as an ORM to Azure App Service
+<blockquote>Dari Ide ke Final: Kisah di Balik Carbonify, Aplikasi Jejak Karbon Buatan Mahasiswa
 Continue reading on Medium »</blockquote>

 <h3>8.
-Como criar um utilitário composeProviders para organizar seus Providers no React/Next.js - <a href="https://medium.com/@marcospaulo3534q/como-criar-um-utilit%C3%A1rio-composeproviders-para-organizar-seus-providers-no-react-next-js-ae05a7465fce?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a Web-Based SaaS Powered by Gemini and OpenAI - <a href="https://medium.com/@ablahum/how-i-built-a-web-based-saas-powered-by-gemini-and-openai-0efddb52d0de?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marcos Paulo `**
+✍️ **posted by `Tama`**

-<blockquote>Em projetos React/Next.js é comum termos vários context providers:
+<blockquote>When I started this project, my goal was simple: build a SaaS that could summarize PDF files into clear, concise bullet points.
+I often…
 Continue reading on Medium »</blockquote>

 <br/>